Generic name: Mycophenolate Mofetil 500mg

 CellCept Oral Suspension should not be mixed with any other medication.

-Mycophenolate mofetil has demonstrated teratogenic effects in rats and rabbits.
+Mycophenolate mofetil has demonstrated teratogenic effects in humans.
 There are no adequate and well-controlled studies in pregnant women (see WARNINGS, PRECAUTIONS, ADVERSE REACTIONS, and HANDLING AND DISPOSAL).
 Care should be taken to avoid inhalation or direct contact with skin or mucous membranes of the dry powder or the constituted suspension.
 If such contact occurs, wash thoroughly with soap and water; rinse eyes with water.

 - Tap the closed bottle several times to loosen the powder.